 Worship Lyric Videos provides inexpensive pay-per-track video and audio files of worship songs.
 Normally you have to pay extra for a streaming licence, but this fee has been waived during the coronavirus crisis.

 Jubilate has a large collection of music for worship, mainly of hymns.
-Many of these are simply a music score, but there is a separate list of their Big Sing music which is suitable for congregations.
-Some are videos with lyrics and others are audio only, all available at a small cost.
+Many of these are simply a music score, but there is a separate list of lyric videos which are suitable for congregations, all available at a small cost.
 These are covered by the CCLI streaming licence.
 You should be aware that many Jubilate hymns have modernised words which may sometimes be slightly different from the traditional wording.

 Resound Worship, a sister site to Jubilate, has a collection of new worship songs available under similar terms.